 Managing Infection Risk for Kids with Arthritis

-In a study using Medicaid data, Mannion and her colleagues found that kids with juvenile idiopathic arthritis (JIA) were more likely to be hospitalized for infection if they had a recent infection or were on high-dose corticosteroids.
+In a 2016 study using Medicaid data, Mannion and her colleagues found that kids with juvenile idiopathic arthritis (JIA) who were on high dose corticosteroids were more likely to be hospitalized for infection.

-Parents can help protect their children from infection by making sure they receive age-appropriate immunizations, including an annual flu shot, with an important exception: If your child is taking corticosteroids, he should avoid live vaccines (including the chickenpox vaccine, MMR vaccines or the nasal flu vaccine) because they increase your child’s risk of illness.
+Parents can help protect their children by making sure they receive age-appropriate immunizations, including an annual flu shot, with one important exception: Children taking corticosteroids should avoid live vaccines (including the chickenpox vaccine, MMR vaccines or the nasal flu vaccine) because they increase your child’s risk of illness.
 Other immunizations, such as the hepatitis A, hepatitis B, meningitis and Gardasil® vaccines, are all safe.
 Additionally, parents should ensure that all members of the household, including themselves, get immunized to reduce the exposure risk for their children with arthritis.

-Parents should also regularly disinfect frequently touched household surfaces such door knobs and faucets.
+Regularly disinfecting frequently touched household surfaces such doorknobs and faucets can also help.
 Dr. Onel recommends requesting that other shared surfaces– the barre in your daughter’s ballet class, the wrestling mats in the school gym, for example –be cleaned as well.

 “It’s also important for parents to discuss frequent colds or infections with their child’s rheumatologist so they can decide if medication needs to be changed or if further immunologic evaluation would be helpful,” says Dr. Mannion.

+Never stop medications without first consulting your child’s doctor.
 One of the worst things a parent can do when a child gets sick is to withhold medication, says Dr. Onel.
 Doing so could reactivate the disease and have longer-lasting consequences than most infections, she says.
-Always to talk to your child’s doctor before stopping any medication.

 Practicing good hygiene and frequent hand washing are the most important things kids can do to prevent infection.
 Dr. Onel recommends giving kids a portable hand sanitizer for times it’s not possible to use a faucet and soap.

-“We want kids with arthritis to live a normal life, so they can’t live in a bubble,” says Dr. Mannion.
-“Fortunately, most children with JA do very well as long as parents and doctors are surveillant, protective and keep everyone in good shape around them,” says Dr. Onel.
+While it’s important to stay aware, kids with arthritis can’t live in a bubble.
+“But fortunately, most children with arthritis do very well as long as parents and doctors are surveillant, protective and keep everyone in good shape around them,” says Dr. Onel.

 Diagnosed With Juvenile Arthritis?